Guide to Landlord-Tenant Laws in Texas

 Texas Tenant Rights to Withhold Rent

 Texas renters have the right to live in a habitable property.
 That is, one that meets the basic safety, health, and structural standards and is in a good state of repair.
-For more information on Texas’ housing laws click
+For more information on Texas’ housing laws click here.

 If the landlord fails to do this, the Texas landlord-tenant law provides the renter with several options.
 Tenants have the right when it comes to repairs to “repair and deduct.”
 In other words, the renter has the option to fix the issues and then deduct the cost from the rent.

-However, before using this option, renters are advised to check whether their circumstances meet
+However, before using this option, renters are advised to check whether their circumstances meet the state’s requirements.

 Texas Termination and Eviction Rules